 - i.
 Withhold P4P Scope: Money will be withheld from Fee-for-Service claims payments only, including inpatient and outpatient services.
-The scope excludes out-of-state and border-status hospitals, long term care, rehab, and nursing homes. - ii.
-1.5% will be withheld from total FFS claims payments, and earned back based on performance.
+The scope excludes out-of-state and border-status hospitals, long term care, rehab, and nursing homes. - 1.5% will be withheld from total FFS claims payments, and earned back based on performance.
 In addition to earning back the 1.5% withhold, hospitals can earn a bonus up to 1.5% of their total FFS claims payments, funded entirely by forfeiture by other hospitals, and subject to caps defined by DHS, using the methodology described in Appendix 4. - iii.
-Six measures will apply in MY 2013 Appendices 1(a), (b) and (c). - iv.
-Withhold P4P methodology is discussed in Appendix 4. - v.
-Data submission and validation is discussed in Appendix 5. - vi.
-MY 2013 Timeline Appendix 3. - d.
-Assessment P4P will continue, with minor modifications for MY 2013 Appendix 8. - e.
-For MY 2014 and beyond, DHS will form work groups including DHS Divisions and other stakeholders Appendix 2.
+Seven measures will apply in MY 2014 Appendices 1(a), (b) and (c). - iv.
+MY 2014 Timeline for Withhold P4P Appendix 2. - v.
+Withhold P4P methodology is discussed in Appendix 4. - vi.
+Data submission and validation is discussed in Appendix 5.

+d.
+Assessment P4P

+It will continue, with minor modifications for MY 2014 - Appendix 7.